jsbjkskbs/FZU_202401_SE_Practice_Android/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## About Us

 We are a group of developers who love beautiful things.
 We want to create a platform for sharing and discovering beautiful things around the world.
 If you have any questions or suggestions, please feel free to contact us.

 Notice: This project is for educational purposes only.
 It is not intended for commercial use.
 Any PR or contribution is welcome.